theforagersdiary/foragersdiary/content/guides/fungi/amethyst-deciever-laccaria-amethystina/index.md

 f_spore_shape:
   - ellipsoidal
   - smooth
-summary: The Amethyst Deceiver is a great edible fungi thats easily identifiable.
+summary: The Amethyst Deceiver is a good edible fungus thats easily identifiable.
 Don't let the ominous name 'deceive' you.
 The deception here comes from it's rapidly changing appearance from one day to the next.
 Whilst usually small, it makes up for this by often growing in large groups.
 When you find one, more will often be lurking close by.
 linkTitle:
 fdtype: article
 layout: docslisting